Skip to main content

 Remarks

 This function can be used to specify the maximum limit of resource usage at any time.
-For example to limit number of workers working simultaneously, limit the maximum amount of material on stock etc. See Model.pulse for an example with cumulLe.
+For example, to limit the number of workers working simultaneously, limit the maximum amount of material on stock, etc. See Model.pulse for an example with cumulLe.

 See